trampgeek/moodle-qtype_coderunner/README.md

 checks on their code, such as whether it contains any print statements or whether they have pasted an entire function definition.

-It may be noted that writing questions using custom graders is much harder than using the normal built-in equality based grader.
+Obviously, writing questions using custom graders is much harder than using the normal built-in equality based grader.
 It is often possible to ask the question in a different way that avoids the need for a custom grader.
 In the above example, the